Keith Jackson: Awards and honors

 In 1999, the National Football Foundation awarded Jackson the Gold Medal Award, its highest honor.
 The same year he was inducted into the Rose Bowl Hall of Fame for his many years of contribution to "The Granddaddy of Them All".
 The Edward R. Murrow School of Communication at Washington State University awarded their alumnus with the Murrow Award for top leaders in the communication industry in 1999; Jackson was a charter member of the WSU Foundation, founded in 1979, provided scholarship money to the Murrow School and chaired the fund-raising drive for the school's alumni center.
 In 1994, Jackson was inducted into the American Sportscasters Association Hall of Fame.
 On April 24, 1995, he was inducted into the National Sportscasters and Sportswriters Association Hall of Fame, having won its National Sportscaster of the Year five successive times.
 The American Football Coaches Association awarded him its Amos Alonzo Stagg Award in 1993 as an individual "whose services have been outstanding in the advancement of the best interests of football."
 He was the first sports announcer to receive the Stagg award.

 Longtime Penn State Head Coach Joe Paterno said of Jackson: "I don't think you could say that there is any one person who is not a coach, athletic director or administrator who has done more for college football than Keith Jackson".
 Michigan Head Coach Lloyd Carr described Jackson as "a symbol of all the good things in college football".

 The Rose Bowl stadium's radio and TV booths were renamed "The Keith Jackson Broadcast Center" in December 2015.

 In 2010, Jackson was awarded the honorary Doctor of Humane Letters (L.H.D.) from Whittier College.

+In 2019, he was posthumously inducted into the Georgia Sports Hall of Fame.